Banana Watermelon Frozen Dog Treats

 If you only have one size mold, you can adjust the size of these treats by not filling the molds as full.

-You can use a food processor, an immersion blender, or a regular blender to make these treats, you just need it to get to a puree consistency.
+You can use a food processor, an immersion blender, or a regular blender to make these treats, you just need it to get to a slushie consistency.

 Benefits of Making Homemade Frozen Banana Watermelon Dog Treats